 The plaintiffs assert that we and other defendants improperly paid providers' claims and "downcoded" their claims by paying lesser amounts than they submitted.
 The complaint alleges, among other things, multiple violations under the Racketeer Influenced and Corrupt Organizations Act, or RICO, as well as various breaches of contract and violations of regulations governing the timeliness of claim payments.
 We moved to dismiss the complaint on September 8, 2000, and the other defendants filed similar motions thereafter.
 On March 2, 2001, the Court dismissed certain of the plaintiffs' claims pursuant to the defendants' several motions to dismiss.
 However, the Court allowed the plaintiffs to attempt to correct the deficiencies in their complaint with an amended pleading with respect to all of the allegations except a claim under the federal Medicare regulations, which was dismissed with prejudice.
 The Court also left undisturbed the plaintiffs' claims for breach of contract.
 On March 26, 2001, the plaintiffs filed their amended complaint, which, among other things, added four state or county medical associations as additional plaintiffs.
 Two of those, the Denton County Medical Society and the Texas Medical Association, purport to bring their actions against us, as well as against several other defendant companies.
-The Medical Association purport to bring their actions seek injunctive relief only.
+The Medical Association of Georgia and the California Medical Association purport to bring their actions against various other defendant companies.
+The associations seek injunctive relief only.
 The defendants filed a motion to dismiss the amended complaint on April 30, 2001.